Sicilian Pistachio Gelato Recipe

 - 1 tablespoon corn syrup

-- Combine the syrup ingredients in a small sauce pan.
+- Combine the syrup ingredients in a small saucepan.
 Cook and stir until it begins to boil.
-All sugar should be dissolved.
+All the sugar should be dissolved.

 - Remove from the heat and cool.
-Makes 1/2 cup syrup.
+Makes about 1/2 cup syrup.

 - Churn the gelato in an ice cream maker according to the manufacturer’s instructions.
 Store the gelato in a freezer-safe container.
 When serving, drizzle some of the simple syrup over it and some chopped pistachio (optional) and enjoy!